prajakta1321/prajakta1321/README.md

 - 🐼Besides , ML i also am good in HTML , CSS AND JAVASCRIPT

-- 📫 How to reach me guravprajakta2001@gmail.com
+- 📫 How to reach me strawberrykim1620@gmail.com

-🐼OTHER HOBBIES     : READING ,
-                    TRAVELLING.🌍🏕️🏝️

 🐼languages         : python 🧑‍💻
+                      HTML,  CSS,  JS